 This is a non-negotiable aspect when buying property.
 You should have outdoor space, even if it’s so small you can only fit a chair.
 That space will be so worth it when you’re tired and stressed out: you just step out on your chair with a hot cup of tea and let the wind touch your face – the best therapy … aaand is also free.

 If you’re one of the lucky ones and have options when choosing the outdoor space: the view of the city and having a portion of the terrace covered so you can sit there when it rains or hide from the sun, would be my two best pieces of advice.

 For me personally, this was also non-negotiable.
 A beautiful view from the living room, maybe it’s the city (ideally) or a nice street, or maybe it’s some nature… anything that is beautiful for you.
 If this is not possible, just try not to have the nearby apartment building to be so close that they can see in your house.

-Up the hill, facing the city are the best views, and also you can see more sky in the overall image of the view.
-Trust me, that is the most amazing factor because the sky is changing its colors all day – every single day.
+Up the hill, facing the city are the best views, and also, in this case, you can see more sky in the overall image of the view.
+Trust me, that is the most amazing factorof the view because the sky is changing its colors all day – every single day.